Visit the museum

 Students from LMA and LSPA (with valid student ID)

 Members of the International Council of Museums (ICOM)

 Group leaders or teachers (if accompanying a group of no less than 10 visitors)

 Groups over 10 people must register in advance by e-mail: anatomijas[pnkts]muzejsrsu[pnkts]lv or by calling +371 26129464

 The museum offers guided tours of its exhibitions.
 During the tour, you can learn about the history of the collection, the museum's legends and hear more about the most interesting anatomical specimens.
 The tour lasts 45 min.

 - Tour in Latvian - 25 EUR (up to 15 people)

 - Tour in English - 35 EUR (up to 15 people)

-- Price for school classes - 25 EUR (regardless of the number of pupils)
+- Price for school classes - 25 EUR (maximum 30 pupils)